maoberlehner/markus-oberlehner-net/content/blog/dependency-injection-in-vue-applications.md

 My goal with this article is to extend the available tools in your and my toolbox so the next time we face a Phillips-head screw problem we don't immediately reach for our good old hammer and start hammering away.

-## Coffee time ☕️

-If you enjoyed this article, you might [consider to buy me a coffee](https://ko-fi.com/maoberlehner).
-Thx!

 ## References

 - [Rahul Kadyan, Provide/Inject in Vue 2.2](https://medium.com/@znck/provide-inject-in-vue-2-2-b6473a7f7816)